PikachuPenial/Titanmod/PATCHNOTES.md

 - **VIP**, typical FFA but one player is designated as a VIP and gets gains score every second, kill them to take the status for yourself
 - **Quickdraw**, typical FFA but with only secondary weapons

+*MOVEMENT CHANGES*
+- Wall running no longer requires the player to be holding a forward input
+- Wall running cooldown was lowered to 1.25s (previously 1.5s)

 *QUICK WEAPON SWITCHING*
 - A new setting (that is **ON** by default) that allows you to change to your Primary, Secondary, and Melee weapons with keybinds that you can set in Settings